 Shortly after starting consulting, Cockrum became a full time professor at UCLA Anderson teaching students the business and finance skills needed to succeed as entrepreneurs.
 Mr. Cockrum has taught at UCLA Anderson for 28 years.
 He currently teaches entrepreneurial finance, leadership and business ethics, and investment management and more than 7,000 students have passed through his classroom for these courses.
 He also is a member of the School's Board of Visitors, the Anderson Alumni Board, the Advisory Board of the Price Center, and a member of the UCLA Foundation investment committee and a Govenor of the Foundation.

-Professor Cockrum is also a member of the Advisory Board of the Graduate School of Management of Cranfield university, Cranfield, England as well as a visiting Professor and a member of the Advisory Board of the Betteny Centre for Entrepreneurial Studies at Cranfield.
-Cockrum is also a Visiting Professor at the Graduate School of Management at Warwick University, Coventry, England.
+Professor Cockrum is a member of the Advisory Board of the Graduate School of Management of Cranfield university, Cranfield, England as well as a visiting Professor and a member of the Advisory Board of the Betteny Centre for Entrepreneurial Studies at Cranfield.
+Cockrum is also a member of the Advisory Board of the Business School of Dublin University, Trinity College, Dublin, Ireland and has been a Visiting Professor at the Graduate School of Management at Warwick University, Coventry, England.